olovm/saros-eclipse/readme.md

 Window/Prefrences/Java/Compiler<br>
 Compiler compliance level: to 17<br>

+Create the export again so that you do not get any errors reported.

+### Install Saros in other Eclipse
 you can now copy the folders plugins and features from saros_dropin/dropin (the output folder from above)<br>
-to an eclipse/dropins/ folder and restart that eclipse to install Saros
+to an eclipse/dropins/ folder and restart that eclipse to get Saros running

 # Note to self..
 ## Commiting to github using token